 \section{Equivalence between the Wilson flow and the stout-link smearing}

-As described in Sec.~\ref{sec:INTRO}, there is the conceptional correspondence between the gradient flow and the stout smearing.
-In fact, the gradient flow is regarded as a continuous version of the recursive update procedure in the stout-link smearing as pointed out in the original paper of the gradient flow~\cite{Luscher:2010iy}.
-Although, two of our collaborations gave a derivation of the Wilson-flow differential equation from the stout-link smearing in Ref.~\cite{Sakai:2022zdc}, there is some apparent error~\footnote{ In Eq.~(A.10) of Ref.~\cite{Sakai:2022zdc}, the higher-order terms involving iterated commutators of $iQ_\mu^{(k)}(x)$ and $\log{U^{(k)}_\mu(x)}$ that do not vanish even in the limit of $\rho\to 0$ are omitted.
-We thank M. Ammer for pointing out this apparent error~\cite{Ammer} in our proof represented in Ref.~\cite{Sakai:2022zdc}.} leading to the fact that the equivalence of the two methods is satisfied only at the zero limits of both the lattice spacing $a$ and the stout-smearing parameter $\rho$.
-In this section, we provide another derivation of the Wilson-flow differential equation from the stout-link smearing {\it at finite lattice spacing $a$} in the limit of $\rho\to0$.
+As described in Sec.~\ref{sec:INTRO}, the Wilson flow equation~(\ref{eq:Wilson_flow}) and the stout-link smearing procedure~(\ref{eq:new_link_stout}) are connected through the relation~(\ref{eq:lie_algebra_value}) that was first derived in Ref.~\cite{Luscher:2009eq}.
+Therefore, the gradient flow can be regarded as a continuous version of the recursive update procedure in the stout-link smearing as pointed out in the original papers of the Wilson flow~\cite{{Luscher:2010iy},{Luscher:2009eq}}.
+In this section, we elaborate on an analytical derivation of the Wilson-flow differential equation from the stout-link smearing in line with Ref.~\cite{Sakai:2022zdc} as an extension of Refs.~\cite{{Luscher:2009eq},{Bonati:2014tqa}}.

 For this purpose, let us first introduce a continuous variable $s$ associated with smearing step $k$.
 Therefore, the stout link $U_{\mu}^{(k)}(x)$ and the associated operator $Q_{\mu}^{(k)}(x)$ at step $k$ will be represented by functions of the continuous variable $s$ denoted as $\tilde{U}_\mu(s,x)$ and $Q_\mu(s,x)$.